RFM Corporation: History

 In 2003, RFM spun off Swift Foods Inc., which formerly operated RFM's Swift poultry business, to become a separately owned company.

 By the end of the first decade of the 2000s, RFM significantly reduced its holdings in Philtown Properties, Inc. after 66% of the outstanding shares were declared as property dividends in 2008 and 15% in 2009.

 Recent developments

-In November 2012, RFM sold its Swift processed meat business to the Pacific Meat Company, Inc. (PMCI), now known as Century Pacific Food, Inc. RFM said the transaction's total value could reach between P800 million and P850 million.
+In November 2012, RFM sold its Swift processed meat business to the Pacific Meat Company, Inc. (now Century Pacific Food, Inc.) RFM said the transaction's total value could reach between P800 million and P850 million.

-In January 2014, RFM acquired the Royal pasta brand from Unilever Philippines Inc. for $47.8 million (around P2.1 billion).
-The acquisition of the Royal pasta brand will allow the company to solidify its market leadership in the pasta category in the country.
-RFM's Fiesta brand is currently the top pasta brand in the Philippines, while the Royal brand is second.
+In January 2014, RFM acquired the Royal pasta brand from Unilever Philippines for $47.8 million (around P2.1 billion).
+RFM's Fiesta brand was then the top pasta brand in the Philippines, while the Royal brand came second.